 The best boardshorts in the world are usually expensive, yet durable.
 Surf brands have designed cool models with several key features.
 If you're buying new boardshorts, take a look at a few details.

 Polyester is the main material used in modern boardshorts, although it can be blended with recycled polyester, elastane, spandex, lycra and other microfibers.
 The final result is an ultra suede feel.
 All round drawstrings are also a relevant issue to be taken into consideration, as they might be more comfortable than velcro fly.

 Small pockets sealed with velcro, portable fin keys and tight neoprene waistbands are some of the additional features that you will find in the world's best boardshorts.

-Our favorite surf trunks for the 2017 season are:
+Shop the latest and bestselling boardshorts.
+Our favorite surf trunks for the 2019/2020 season are: